Overview

 Step 4: Install MoonPay skills

-Skills give your OpenClaw agent specialized knowledge about how to use MoonPay CLI — what commands to run, how to interpret results, and how to guide you through flows like DCA setup or fiat onramps.
+Skills give your OpenClaw agent specialized knowledge about MoonPay CLI — what commands to run, how to interpret results, and how to guide you through flows like DCA setup or fiat onramps.
+Install them with:

 mp skill install